Glass, formed and shaped by fire,

-My first experience working with glass was in a scientific glass blowing class, making test tubes and condensers.
+My first experience with glass was in a scientific glassblowing class, making test tubes and condensers.
 Fun, but we only had clear tubing to work with.
-Years later I tried a glassblowing workshop and made some paperweights.
-I was fascinated with the range of colors available, and the working properties of molten glass.
-Fun, but it required more space and equipment than I had.
-At the same time, I was introduced to lampworking; using a small torch to make beads.
-The small scale suited my time and space.
+Years later I took hot glass workshops making paperweights, and was fascinated with the range of colors available.
+Fun, but not as easily set up for one person to do.
+At the same time, I was introduced to lampworking on a small torch to shape glass.

-For a few years my bead making was limited to one-week or weekend workshops at Feather River Art Camp and Mendocino Art Center.
-In 2016 I set up my own workspace here in Gualala and began making beads and small sculptures on my own.
-Lampwork requires a simple set up: a small torch, an oxygen concentrator and a small propane tank to provide the gases, and a small kiln to anneal the finished beads.
+For a few years my beadmaking was limited to one-week workshops or weekend classes at Mendocino Art Center and Feather River Art Camp.
+In 2016 I set up my own workspace here in Gualala, and began making beads on my own.
+It’s a simple setup, requiring only an oxygen concentrator, a small propane tank, a torch, and a small kiln to anneal the finished beads.
+The glass I use in my beads comes from Italy in a rainbow of colors.

-I am a member of the North Coast Artist’s Guild and the Gualala Art Center.
-My work has been exhibited at the Gualala Art Center’s “Silica to Sparkle” show and at Art in the Redwoods, where it received awards in the glass category.
-My jewelry can be seen at the Dolphin Gallery.
+Fogline Studio is named for that ever-changing location where fog and sunlight meet along the coast.
+I am a member of the North Coast Artists Guild and the Gualala Art Center.
+I have exhibited at Art in the Redwoods for several years, receiving awards in the glass category.
+My work can be seen at the Dolphin Gallery in Gualala.